CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.1 General Directory Service.md

 #### APP.2.1.A14 Regulated decommissioning of a directory service [specialist responsible]

-When decommissioning the directory service SHOULD be made sure that further required rights or information are sufficiently available, but all others are deleted.
+When decommissioning the directory service SHOULD be made sure that further required rights or information will be available to a sufficient extent, but all others are deleted.
 In addition, users SHOULD be notified when a directory service is taken out of service.
 When decommissioning individual partitions of a directory service, care should be taken not to affect other partitions.

 #### APP.2.1.A15 Migration of directory services